ibm-cloud-architecture/governed-ml-ops/README.md

 <br>
   <i> Role </i>: This step needs to be executed by `ModelValidator`.

    - Log into OpenPages as Model Validator.
-From the task list, select the model corresponding to the Model Number as obtained from `Model Governance Initiation` Module.
+From the task list, select the model corresponding to the Model name as obtained from `Model Governance Initiation` Module.

    - Review the necessary information (Model Details, Model Catalog, Model Development Details including Data Quality, Training Data Statistics File and Drift Statistics file).

 5.b Model Validation:

 `Note: Developer has pushed the developed model to the catalog.
 Validator doesn’t have access to development project.
-Validator has to get the model from the catalog and push the same to the staging area. `
+Validator has to get the model from the catalog and push the model to the validation/production project. `

    - 5.b.1.
-In this sub-step, the validator pushes the model to the validation/production project by navigating back to home page URL ofthe Cloud Pak For Data for your group.
+In this sub-step, `CREATE` a new validation/production project named `Airline_MLOps_Prod_User-name` in IBM Cloud Pak for Data by importing the zip file provided by the instructor.
+The validator then pushes the model to the validation/production project.
      - Instructions are provided in the notebook: [Pushing Model to Validation Project](./Data_Catalog_Project/Model%20from%20Catalog%20to%20Project.ipynb)

    - 5.b.2.
 In this sub-step, the validator is staging the model to UAT/Pre-prod deployment space.